Ships in the Quadrans galaxy

 Consequently the fusion plasma is not used directly as propellant.
 Instead it is mixed with hydrogen in the Exhaust Mass Augmentation (EMA) chamber to produce a larger quantity of lower temperature “exhaust plasma” (typically 80 eV).
 When expanded in the magnetic nozzle this plasma produces the desired characteristics, i.e. ISPs around 10 ks and thrust levels > 500 kN.
 This is similar in essence to jet engines whose propulsion is provided by the expanded air flow after heating by the fuel combustion rather than by the combustion products themselves.

 Hydrogen is used as propellant because it is the lightest and therefore most effective element for this role.
 It also happens to be easily extracted from water ice which is widely available in most stellar systems.
 To minimize the necessary volume it is stored in cryogenic tanks in liquefied form (“LH2”) which corresponds to its state of maximal density.

 Mass ratios around 2 are common, that is dry ship mass ∼ LH2 mass.
 As a result at constant thrust and power 1 ton of hydrogen will deliver roughly twice as much ΔV (and acceleration) with near empty tanks than with full ones.
-As such the on-board quantity of hydrogen is only a secondary indicator for a ship’s endurance and ΔV is preferred.
+This is why the on-board quantity of hydrogen is only a secondary indicator for a ship’s endurance and ΔV is the preferred metric.